 Applicants whose primary language is not English are required to demonstrate proficiency in English for admission consideration.
-However, this requirement will be waived automatically for applicants who have received a baccalaureate or advanced degree from an accredited U.S. college or university.
-International applicants must take an approved English proficiency examination prior to admission, and applicants will not be admitted provisionally if they lack an acceptable proficiency score.
+Any applicant who spent the majority of their primary and secondary education in a nation/territory where English is not the primary language must take an approved English proficiency examination prior to admission.
 Proficiency in English may be demonstrated by passing one of two standardized, internationally administered tests: TOEFL (the Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+Passing scores are defined below.
 The applicant should take one of these tests at the earliest available date to ensure that the scores are reported in time to meet application deadlines.
+Applicants will not be admitted if they lack an acceptable proficiency score.